How to create a micro-frontend with React?

 The code of the examples above can be found here.

-you should provide the --ssrEnabled
+To enable SSR you should provide the --ssrEnabled flag.

 With this flag Ragu will start to return the micro-frontend HTML rendered from server.